 Hyderabadi Recipes- A trip to Telangana is incomplete without a visit to the city of pearls, Hyderabad.
 Apart from its rich cultural heritage and a dazzling past in diamond and pearl trading, the metropolis exhibits thriving modernity amid traditional Nizami lifestyle.
 Like the Nizams of Lucknow, who were known for their royal, lip-smacking delicacies, the Nizams of Hyderabad too share the same passion for food.
 You can sample a delectable fare in the busy lanes of Hyderabad.
-The most popular dishes include haleem and biryani."It was a meat-heavy cuisine, something that has passed down through the centuries (although thankfully the extravagance has been curtailed)," she writes.
+The most popular dishes include haleem and biryani.

 The Hyderabadi cuisine is not plain Mughlai, but an amalgamation of Arabic, Persian and even Turkish influences.
 It is also believed to have borrowed a great deal from neighbouring local food cultures.
 Meher Mirza, a Mumbai-based food writer describes Hyderabadi food as full of ostentatiousness.
 She recalls reading an account in Charmaine O'Brien's Penguin Food Guide to India, which described the traditional Hyderabadi fair prepped by "crushing pearls into dishes; distilling quail and venison into alcohol; and serving hundreds of dishes at banquets."